History of FARC: Death of Manuel Marulanda Vélez

-Manuel Marulanda Vélez died on March 26, 2008 after a heart attack.
-His death would be kept a secret, until Colombian magazine, Revista Semana, published an interview with Colombian defense minister Juan Manuel Santos on May 24, 2008 in which Santos mentions the death of Manuel Marulanda Vélez.
+Manuel Marulanda Vélez died on March 26, 2008, after a heart attack.
+His death would be kept a secret, until Colombian magazine, Revista Semana, published an interview with Colombian defense minister Juan Manuel Santos on May 24, 2008, in which Santos mentions the death of Manuel Marulanda Vélez.
 The news was confirmed by FARC–EP-commander 'Timochenko' on Latin American television station teleSUR on May 25, 2008.
 'Timochenko' announced the new commander in chief is 'Alfonso Cano' After speculations in several national and international media about the 'softening up' of the FARC and the announcement of Colombian President Álvaro Uribe that several FARC-leaders were ready to surrender and liberate hostages, the secretariat of the FARC sent out a communiqué emphasizing the death of their founder would not change their approach towards the hostages or the humanitarian agreement.

 Hugo Chávez's call to disarm

 On January 13, 2008, Venezuelan President Hugo Chávez stated his disapproval with the FARC–EP strategy of armed struggle and kidnapping, saying "I don't agree with kidnapping and I don't agree with armed struggle".
-President Hugo Chávez repeatedly stated his disapproval of the practice of kidnapping, stating on April 14 that "If I were a guerrilla, I wouldn't have the need to hold a woman, a man who aren't soldiers ...
-Free the civilians who don't have anything to do with the war.
-I don't agree with that.".
 On March 7 at the Cumbre de Rio, Chavez stated again that the FARC–EP should lay down their arms "Look at what has happened and is happening in Latin America, reflect on this (FARC–EP), we are done with war ... enough with all this death".
 On June 8 Chavez repeated his call for a political solution and an end to the war, "The guerrilla war is history ...
 At this moment in Latin America, an armed guerrilla movement is out of place".

 Death of Alfonso Cano

-On November 4, 2011 Colombian forces successfully attacked a FARC base in the jungle of the Cacua Department during "Operation Odysseus" killing FARC leader Alfonso Cano.
-On November 15, 2011 FARC publicly named Timoleón Jiménez, also known as "Timochenko", as the new leader of FARC's seven-man governing secretariat.
+On November 4, 2011, Colombian forces successfully attacked a FARC base in the jungle of the Cacua Department during "Operation Odysseus" killing FARC leader Alfonso Cano.
+On November 15, 2011, FARC publicly named Timoleón Jiménez, also known as "Timochenko", as the new leader of FARC's seven-man governing secretariat.